 As a rule, the application dictates the options for cutting metal.
 There are a few things to keep in mind when determining whether a cold saw or a band saw is the right tool:

 ● The hardness of the material you work with

 ● Material size

 Material hardness is also important when determining the best saw for a given application.
-Metal cutting cold saws have limits on the hardness of the material it can cut.
-Compare with cold saw blade, band saw blade has many different configurations and tooth hardness options to ensure high quality cutting of hard material.
+Metal cutting cold saws have limits on the hardness of the material they can cut.
+Compare with a cold saw blade, a band saw blade has many different configurations and tooth hardness options to ensure high-quality cutting of hard material.
 However, even with these great options, there are still several applications that a cold saw or band saw cannot handle and will require a different cutting machine.

 If the problem is saving material and money, then cut the incision in the cost of work.
 The standard cold saw blade uses triple grinding, which ensures chip spacing, but also means that the cut is the same size as the blade thickness.
 On the other hand, the standard band saw blade uses a wavy cut or tooth with an offset tooth, which minimizes the cutting of the blade.